• Font Family

 Program Overview

-The Gifted Education Program offered by the North Schuylkill School District tailors educational opportunities to cater to the distinct needs, abilities, and interests of identified students requiring Gifted Education Services.
-Using various criteria, our professional staff identifies gifted students in elementary and high school settings.
+The Gifted Education Program offered by the North Schuylkill School District tailors educational opportunities to the distinct needs, abilities, and interests of identified students requiring gifted education services.
+Using various criteria, our professional staff identifies gifted students in elementary and secondary school settings.
 We enhance the curriculum through acceleration and enrichment to nurture these abilities.
 Our objective is to challenge gifted students with educational programs that align with their academic and intellectual talents.

 Identification Process

-Additionally, the Otis-Lennon School Ability Test (OLSAT), a group-administered screener, is administered in Grade 2 to all students during the spring semester.
-If a student scores above or near 125 on the OLSAT they are recommended for a gifted screening.
+Additionally, the Otis-Lennon School Ability Test (OLSAT), a group-administered screener, is administered to all Grade 2 students during the spring semester.
+If a student scores above or near 125 on the OLSAT, the student may be recommended for a gifted screening.

 When a gifted screening is recommended, parents are notified.
-A School Psychologist and Gifted Support Teacher gather input from teachers and available student data.
-The Kaufman Brief Intelligence Test Second Edition Revised (K-BIT-2R) is also administered, providing a quick estimate of general intelligence based on measurement of verbal and non-verbal abilities.
-The screening also includes AIMSweb benchmarks for Mathematics and Reading, teacher input, and identification of any potential masking traits.
+A school psychologist and gifted support teacher gather input from teachers and review available student data.
+The Kaufman Brief Intelligence Test, Second Edition Revised (KBIT-2R), is also administered to provide a quick estimate of general intelligence based on the measurement of verbal and nonverbal abilities.
+The screening also includes AIMSweb benchmarks for mathematics and reading, teacher input, and the identification of any potential masking traits.

-When a student meets the screening criteria, they will be referred for a full Gifted Multidisciplinary Evaluation (GMDE) conducted by a district school psychologist.
-Parents can also request an evaluation at any time.
+When a student meets the screening criteria, the student will be referred for a full Gifted Multidisciplinary Evaluation (GMDE) conducted by a district school psychologist.
+Parents may also request an evaluation at any time.

 Service Delivery